generyand/sikap/README.md

 ## Overview

 Sikap is a powerful cross-platform smart daily planner and task management application designed to streamline your daily productivity.
 It combines intelligent scheduling with task management capabilities, providing a seamless experience for organizing your day-to-day activities.
-Built with modern technologies and cloud synchronization, Sikap helps you stay on top of your schedule and tasks effortlessly.
+Built with modern technologies, Sikap helps you stay on top of your schedule and tasks effortlessly.

 ## Features

 - 🖥️ Cross-platform support (Windows, macOS, Linux)
-- 🔄 Cloud synchronization with Supabase
 - 📱 Responsive and modern UI
 - 🌙 Dark mode support
-- 🚀 Offline-first architecture
 - 🔒 Secure data handling
 - ⭐ Task Prioritization
 - 📅 Due Dates & Recurring Tasks
 - 🗓️ Calendar Integration
-  - Unified scheduling with Google Calendar
   - Intuitive drag-and-drop scheduling
 - 🔔 Smart Reminders & Notifications